pldn/LDWizard-old/README.md

 The base IRI must be a valid absolute IRI.

 The developer is able to configure a default base IRI.
-This IRI will be used if the generic user does not specify one.
+This IRI will be used if the general user does not specify one.

 #### 4.2.1.b Setting a vocabulary prefix